Samnji/Chama/README.md

 # Chama
-This is a chama management system
+This is a chama management system created in django

 ### Contributors:
 - [Sam](https://github.com/Samnji/)